Hindumalkote: Tourist attractions

-The Hindumalkot Border is known for its ceremonial events and the daily flag-lowering ceremony.
+The Hindumalkot Border is known for its India-Pakistan Border daily flag-lowering ceremony.
 This is an opportunity for tourists to witness the border guards from both India and Pakistan participating in a coordinated and synchronized display of patriotism.

 Transport

 Hindumalkot is well connected with road and is linked directly to Sri Ganganagar, Fazilka, Abohar, Bathinda, and many other cities.
 National Highway 62 passes through Sri Ganganagar.
 Hindumalkote railway station is a main railway station in Sri Ganganagar District.
 The Village is directly connected to Sri Ganganagar, Abohar, Fazilka, Bikaner, Ambala, and some other cities via train.